 It lands on the people who make the products.
 It lands on the culture behind them.
 And whether intended or not, it lands on people like me.

-After sixteen years here, the pattern is familiar.
-The topics change, but the assumptions don’t: China is bad, is dangerous, suspicious, untrustworthy; “I don’t buy Chinese crap”, you often hear.
+After sixteen years here, this is familiar to me.
+The topics vary, but the assumptions don’t: China is bad, dangerous, suspicious, untrustworthy; “I don’t buy Chinese crap”, you often hear.

 It wears you down.

-I recommended Temu because I thought it was good value.
-But that gesture turned into another round of the same narrative: if it comes from China and it’s cheap, it’s unconscionable.
+I recommended Temu because I thought it was a good place to find value.
+But that turned into another round of the same: if it comes from China and it’s cheap, it’s unconscionable.
 There must be something wrong.
 And by sharing Temu, I must be naive at best, complicit at worst.

 Temu (and Shein) is not flawless.
 No supply chain is.
 Not in China, not in Australia, not anywhere.
-But the world is more complicated than a headline, and prices do not tell a moral story on their own.
+But the world is more complicated than a headline, and prices do not tell the whole story.

 If someone wants to talk about Temu’s model, I welcome that conversation.

-Start with how the logistics work.
+Start with how it works.
 The business model.

-Just don’t reduce an entire system and an entire group of people to the darkest assumptions without pausing to understand the structure.
+Don’t just reduce an entire group of people to the darkest assumptions without pausing to understand.

-That’s why I’m writing this: not to defend a shopping app, but to open a space for learning, after sixteen years of hearing the same story.
-Maybe next time, the conversation can begin with a question rather than a conclusion.
+That’s why I’m writing this: not to defend a shopping app, but to open a space for learning.
+Maybe next time, the conversation can begin with a question rather than an accusation.

 Everything you’ve shared here is true.
 But… skirting or ignoring safety standards and labor laws, or exploiting situations where law or enforcement are lacking is a part of the TEMU formula.
 I have some experience buying in China and around Asia.
 Some of these suppliers and supply chains I had to turn down, but not all.
 It is what it is.